 The license is the Llama 4 Community License: permissive for almost everyone, with a clause forbidding use by services with more than 700M monthly active users.
 That clause is irrelevant to a small team or a solo developer.
 At a large company, read the license carefully against the specific deployment context.

-Released July 2024 at 123B dense parameters, per Mistral's Large 2 announcement.
 This is still the open-weights lab with the strongest house style: a clean preference for structured output and a willingness to commit to opinions instead of hedging endlessly.
-Its European-language work is clearly stronger than the alternatives.
-The context window sits at 128K tokens, but what context the model has is unusually well-used.
+Its European-language work remains clearly stronger than the alternatives, and the hosted API is cheap at $0.50 / $1.50 per million tokens.
+The context window is 256K.
+Where it trails the new DeepSeek and Qwen releases is raw coding and math throughput — pick it for language quality and license cleanliness, not leaderboard position.

-The license is the MIT-style DeepSeek License.
-Permissive with use-case restrictions worth reading if the deployment touches anything sensitive.
+The license is MIT for the weights.
+Permissive and clean; read the hosted-API terms separately if your deployment touches anything sensitive.

 Three places where open has caught up